Harrow Borough F.C.: 2015–2017 A change in management, survival, double cup success and reprieve

 With Harrow struggling in the relegation zone, Anderson resigned in January 2015.
 After 30 applications for the job, a shortlist of 8 was drawn up by the board.
 On 25 January 2015, Harrow confirmed the appointment of Steve Baker as the club's new manager, arriving from Isthmian League Division One South side Chipstead having beaten off competition from Kevin Gallen and Rufus Brevett for the job.
 Despite taking the job with the club deep in relegation trouble, a tremendous run of form saw Baker steer Harrow Borough to safety as the club ended the 2014/15 season in 16th place, as well as progressing to two cup finals in both Middlesex competitions – the Middlesex Senior Cup and Middlesex Charity Cup.
 Baker steered the club to victory in the Middlesex Senior Cup final, with a 1–0 win over Hanwell Town on 9 May 2015 and then led Harrow to victory in the Middlesex Charity Cup final on 1 August 2015 with a 3–0 win over Cockfosters to complete the 'Middlesex double'.
 Success in the Charity Cup final was Harrow's first since 2007 and their fifth all time.

-The 2016-17 season started positively with Harrow Borough reaching the first round proper of the FA Cup for the first time in five years.
-Harrow faced English Football League side Northampton Town away and lost the tie 6-0.
-Harrow's form in the league dropped as well and in May 2017, Boro's long stay in the Premier Division was set to come to an end when Harrow lost 2-0 to Lowestoft Town on the final day of the 2016-17 season and saw them finish in the relegation zone.
-A few weeks, however, after the end of the season, following alterations higher up the pyramid involving promotions and relegations, Harrow were offered a reprieve and the relegation was reversed, which saw the club remain in the Premier Division for the 2017-18 season.
+The 2016–17 season started positively with Harrow Borough reaching the first round proper of the FA Cup for the first time in five years.
+Harrow faced English Football League side Northampton Town away and lost the tie 6–0.
+Harrow's form in the league dropped as well and in May 2017, Boro's long stay in the Premier Division was set to come to an end when Harrow lost 2–0 to Lowestoft Town on the final day of the 2016-17 season and saw them finish in the relegation zone.
+A few weeks, however, after the end of the season, following alterations higher up the pyramid involving promotions and relegations, Harrow were offered a reprieve and the relegation was reversed, which saw the club remain in the Premier Division for the 2017–18 season.

 Ground

-Harrow Borough play their home games at Earlsmead Stadium.
+Harrow Borough play their home games at Rogers Family Stadium.
 It has been home to Harrow Borough since 1934, a year after their formation.
 It is located in South Harrow.
-The stadium used to be known as Dabbs Field.
+The stadium was originally known as Dabbs Field, and then as Earlsmead.
 This is believed to have been the site of a medieval battle.
 The stadium has a capacity of 3,070 with 350 seats and covering for 1,000 people.
-The record attendance of 3000 was set in 1946, for an FA Cup match against local rivals Wealdstone FC.
+The record attendance of 3,000 was set in 1946, for an FA Cup match against local rivals Wealdstone.

-The stadium's address is: Carlyon Avenue, South Harrow, HA2 8SS.